Brian and Jamie Park grow Certified Regenerative by A Greener World (AGW) tomatoes, squash, cantaloupe,…

 Naked Acres Farm was established in 2012 on a small 3.5-acre farm in southeast Portland by Augustus and Margo Liszka.
 The couple had years of experience growing on a very small scale, in addition to Augustus’s childhood in central Oregon’s ranching country and two decades of veterinary experience.

 The small farm gave the couple just enough space to develop the business.
 In their first year, Margo and Augustus spent a lot of time digging garden beds by hand and sold produce and eggs at local farmers’ markets.
 They spent five years on that small plot, eventually expanding production to supply two farmers’ markets and a 20-share CSA.
 By 2017, the couple had outgrown the original piece of land and decided to move to a 75-acre farm near Oregon City.

-Naked Acres Farm has expanded production to include five Certified Animal Welfare Approved by A Greener World (AGW) dairy goats, 15 Dexter cattle and a flock of 120 laying hens, many of which were hatched on the farm.
+Naked Acres Farm has expanded production to include five Certified Animal Welfare Approved by A Greener World (AGW) laying hens, many of which were hatched on the farm.
 Margo and Augustus also recently added 24 Katahdin breeding ewes and 15 Dexter cattle, which are Certified Animal Welfare Approved by AGW and Certified Grassfed by AGW, the first—and only—food label in the U.S. and Canada that guarantees food products come from animals fed a 100 percent grass and forage diet, and raised entirely outdoors on pasture or range.